 Charleston has several historic grand hotels.
 The French Quarter Inn has been ranked among the world’s best hotels by Travel + Leisure.
 So luxury travelers are well covered in this southern gem.

 If you’re traveling to Charleston on a budget, you’re probably best off booking an Airbnb apartment or house.
-If you’ve never used the service, sign up here free and receive up to $55 off your first stay!
+If you’ve never used the service, sign up here free and receive a discount off your first stay!
 It’s especially the best deal for families and groups of friends traveling together.
-Look for houses and apartments that have consistently good reviews for the best experience.
+Book a house or apartment with consistently good reviews for the best experience.

 Beaufort, South Carolina